Zastupic/tools-py.e-cyanobacterium.org/README.md

-# **tools-py.e-cyanobacterium**
+# Cyano tools - (tools-py.e-cyanobacterium)

-## Tools to analyze data from fluorescence, microscopy and spectroscopy, as obtained in wet-lab measurement studying algae and cyanobacteria
+## Tools to analyze fluorescence, microscopy and spectroscopy data, as obtained in wet-labs studying algae, cyanobacteria and eventually also plants

+### The tools are